 Preparing a Distinguished Teaching Award Dossier

-In most cases, the dossier for Distinguished Teaching Awards should contain the following material:
+The dossier for Distinguished Teaching Awards should not exceed 80-100 pages and contain the following material:

 Each dossier should include one letter of nomination, preferably from the department chair or dean.
 The letter should make the case that the nominee meets or exceeds the standard of distinguished teaching, and it should substantiate this with references to specific teaching qualities and activities.
 There should be no more than one letter of nomination.

 This statement of self-reflection is of central importance, and the committee gives it much weight in its deliberations.
+Candidates should keep in mind that the committee is concerned with the candidate's rigor as a teacher.
 In addition to including a teaching philosophy and how the philosophy is implemented, the statement should address the following:

 - How has the candidate enlarged the content or elevated the intellectual level of his or her courses, programs, departments, degrees, curricula, and students?